toneloc/toneloc.github.io/content/posts/popper.md

 This author has something else in common with Popper, having spent some time in Christchurch, New Zealand at the University of Canterbury.
 It was there that Popper wrote *The Open Society and its Enemies*.

 Popper's intellectual biography, aptly entitled *Unending Quest* includes fascinating vignettes from his experiences with the Who's Who of mid-twentieth century thought-makers.
 There was the time in Princeton when Popper tried to convince Einstein to give up his determinism, which "amounted to the view that the world was a four-dimensional Parminidean block universe in which change was a human illusian (or very nearly so)."
 (See: [Parmenides](https://en.wikipedia.org/wiki/Parmenides))

+However, Popper was no -do-as-you-please libertarian.
+Notably, in a 1994 interview shortly before his death, Popper lambasted the sad state of television, and called for its self-regulation.
+One can only presume that Popper would have abhorred the throbbing masses of online media and the quasi-nihilist appreciation of truth in the clickbait Trump era.